Basewq/XenkoProofOfConcepts/README.md

-# XenkoProofOfConcepts
+# Stride Proof of Concepts

-This repository houses a few basic projects to test capabilities of the Stride Game Engine (formally called Xenko).
+This repository houses a few basic projects to test capabilities of the Stride Game Engine (formerly called Xenko).

 The projects are currently built with Stride version **4.0.1.1400**, and have only been created with the Windows projects (apologies to any non-Windows developers!).
 Note that some projects were originally created with Xenko, then upgraded to Stride through its launcher, however some things do not get upgraded (eg. Xenko assets & icons), so some things may differ if you have created a new project from the Stride templates.